995qa/tf2ft-rebase/README.md

 [TF2 All-Class Crowbar (SFM Beta version)](https://gamebanana.com/mods/198771)

-SilentFox3 did texture/model edits to the crowbar found in the SFM Beta leak and also re-rigged it.
+SilentFox3 did texture/model edits to the crowbar found in the SFM Beta leak and also made the animations for it.

 [AK47](https://gamebanana.com/mods/197796)